 Earlier this year we did a major furniture refresh in our home.
 With that, we moved our old furniture pieces and home accessories into the garage to be dealt with at a later time.
-It’s been four months and now that it’s spring, it’s time to deal with it.
+It’s been four months and now it’s time to deal with it.
 One of my goals this year is to declutter and create a calm living space.
 It’s a total work in progress.
-If you are spring cleaning and not sure what to do with everything that needs to go, here are my go-to ways to get rid of stuff that’s taking up too much space.
+If you are ambitiously tidying your spaces this year and not sure what to do with everything that needs to go, here are my go-to ways to get rid of stuff that’s taking up too much space.

 What to do with the stuff you no longer need